-Introducing SAP Cloud Platform Content Agent: Enhanced Transport Capabilities for SAP Cloud Platform Integration Suite Content
+Introducing SAP Content Agent service: Enhanced Transport Capabilities for SAP Cloud Integration Content

 Until now, the only way to transport integration content artifacts between integration tenants in the CF environment was to manually export and import them.
-This changes with the introduction of the SAP Cloud Platform Content Agent.
-Content Agent service is a Cloud Foundry based utility service.
-It acts like an agent that allows you to assemble the integration content and also export it to the transport queue using transport solutions like SAP Cloud Platform Transport Management or the Enhanced Change and Transport System (CTS+).
+This changes with the introduction of the SAP Content Agent service.
+Content Agent service is a Cloud Foundry-based utility service.
+It acts like an agent that allows you to assemble the integration content and also export it to the transport queue using transport solutions like SAP Cloud Transport Management or the Enhanced Change and Transport System (CTS+).
 This is equivalent to the assembly and export functionality provided by Solution Lifecycle Management Service in the Neo Environment.

-For the purpose of simplicity, I will take the example of setting up transports between two SAP Cloud Platform Integration tenants, e.g. the development tenant (DEV) and the test tenant (QAS).
+For the purpose of simplicity, I will take the example of setting up transports between two SAP Cloud Integration tenants, e.g. the development tenant (DEV) and the test tenant (QAS).
 This is what is currently supported by the service as well.
-To manage transports in a three tenant landscape, you can use SAP Cloud Platform Transport Management, using different combinations of transport routes.
+To manage transports in a three-tenant landscape, you can use SAP Cloud Transport Management, using different combinations of transport routes.

 What you will need(Prerequisites):

-- Subscription and admin access to the SAP Cloud Platform Transport Management service.
+- Subscription and admin access to the SAP Cloud Transport Management service.

 - Sample integration content artifact that you can use to transport between the two integration tenants.

-- Subscribe to the Cloud Platform Integration (CPI) Service Broker in the source CF space using the instructions here.
+- Subscribe to the Cloud Integration Service Broker in the source CF space using the instructions here.

-- Create a destination for the CPI Service Broker using instructions found here in Step 5.
+- Create a destination for the Cloud Integration Service Broker using instructions found here in Step 5.

 - In your source subaccount, create a destination for deployment to your target CF space (QAS).
 Let’s call it ‘TD’.

-- Create a service instance and Service Key for the Transport Management service in your source CF space, using the instructions found here in Steps 6-10.
+- Create a service instance and Service Key for the SAP Cloud Transport Management service in your source CF space, using the instructions found here in Steps 6-10.

-- In the Transport Management UI, create a second node, called ‘QAS’ to point to your target CF space.
+- In the SAP Cloud Transport Management UI, create a second node, called ‘QAS’ to point to your target CF space.
 Use the destination ‘TD’ created in step 4 for this node.

-- In the Transport Management UI, using the nodes created in steps 7 & 8, create a Transport route.
+- In the SAP Cloud Transport Management UI, using the nodes created in steps 7 & 8, create a Transport route.
 Instructions here.

-- In the CPI source tenant, select the transport mode as ‘Transport Management Service’, using the instructions here.
+- In the SAP Cloud Integration source tenant, select the transport mode as ‘Transport Management Service’, using the instructions here.

 Testing the Setup:

-- In your source CPI tenant, go to the content packages view and select any content package by clicking on it.
+- In your source SAP Cloud Integration tenant, go to the content packages view and select any content package by clicking on it.

 - On the next screen, click the ‘Transport’ button and provide a description for the test transport, and click ‘Transport’ on the pop-up screen.